Steps to Install Apache Spark

 The above examples show the minimal way to initialize a SparkContext, in Python, Scala, and Java, respectively, where you pass two parameters:

-- A cluster URL, namely, ‘local’ in these examples, which tells Spark how to connect to a cluster.
+- A cluster URL, namely, ‘local’ in these examples, tells Spark how to connect to a cluster.
 This ‘local’ is a special value that runs Spark on one thread on the local machine, without connecting to a cluster.

 - An application name, namely, ‘My App’ in these examples.
 This will identify your application on the cluster manager’s UI if you connect to a cluster.